Na Yeong-seok: Little Cabin in the Woods

 After the success of Youn's Kitchen, Na was allowed to create a program of his own choice.
 Na thus decided to create a documentary-formatted program which follows two celebrities' (So Ji-sub and Park Shin-hye) off-grid lives in a house in the middle of the woods in Jeju Island; out of reach of technology and people.
 There, the cast members are required to fill their day by completing missions and doing such basic chores as cooking, making a fire and chopping firewood.
 Na explained that he created the show to show busy people in the cities that there is a slow-paced and more leisurely way of life.
 In line with his philosophy of creating his previous programs, Little Cabin in the Woods was created on the premise that TV viewers take great comfort by watching celebrities living slow-paced, peaceful lives.

 Youn's Stay

 Youn's Stay is Youn's third series, an entertainment program in which Korean celebrities (Youn Yuh-jung, Lee Seo-jin, Jung Yu-mi, Park Seo-joon, and Choi Woo-shik) run accommodations in Gurye-gun, Jeollanam-do, Korea.

 Earth Arcade

 Earth Arcade is producer Na Young-seok's new travel variety show that aired in 2022.
 The first season took place in Thailand, with the first shooting in Bangkok, the second shooting in Ko Samui Island, and the third shooting in Khlong Sok National Park.
+The second season took place in Finland with the first shooting in [Helsinki] and the second shooting [in Rovaniemi] and the third shooting in [Bali] Indonesia.
 Korean celebrities (Lee Eun-ji, Mimi, Lee Young-ji, and An Yu-jin) appeared, and both the program and the cast gained high popularity.